Virginia · Off-grid & homestead potential

 Petersburg City generally requires a residential building permit, and it enforces county zoning.
 Onsite septic is permitted by Virginia Department of Health - Crater Health District (Environmental Health).
 Rules change and cities within the county differ — always confirm with the county before you buy or build.

-A typical home in Petersburg City costs about $201k, based on the latest county data.
+Land in Petersburg City runs about $4,187 per acre, based on the latest county data.

 Petersburg City gets about 47.5" of rain a year, with severe drought in roughly 1.1% of years.